2011 New York's 9th congressional district special election

 A 2011 special election in New York's 9th congressional district was held on September 13, 2011, to fill a seat in the U.S. Congress for New York's 9th congressional district, after Representative Anthony Weiner resigned from the seat on June 21, 2011, due to his sexting scandal.
 Democratic Party nominee David Weprin, a member of the New York State Assembly, faced Republican and Conservative Party nominee Bob Turner, a businessman who had unsuccessfully sought the seat in 2010.

 The district with over 300,000 registered voters was expected to be eliminated during the 2012 redistricting.
 It is strongly Democratic, where registered Democrats out number Republican by a 3-to-1 ratio.

 Around midnight on September 14, the Associated Press called the race for Republican Bob Turner with 70% of precincts reporting and Turner leading Weprin 53% to 47%.
 Turner is the first Republican Congressman to represent this district in 88 years.
 The last Republican to represent the district was Andrew Petersen, who was elected in the Harding landslide of 1920.

-Schedule
+Background

 On July 1, 2011, Governor Andrew Cuomo called the special election for September 13, concurrent with state primary elections, and with special elections for six vacant seats in the New York State Assembly.
 The deadline for the selection and approval of each party's nominee was July 19.
 Independent candidates also had the opportunity to petition their way onto the ballot collecting 3,500 signatures by July 13, and had a deadline of July 18.
 The last day for the state and county boards to certify the ballot was July 22.